 Getting Around While Camping

-One of the biggest advantages of camping with a travel trailer is that you have a separate vehicle to drive around.
-Once you’ve set up camp, you can unhitch your travel trailer from your vehicle.
+One of the biggest advantages of travel trailers is that you have a separate vehicle to drive around.
+Once you’ve set up camp, you can unhitch your trailer from your vehicle.
+This leaves you with a regular pickup truck or SUV to drive around when you go sightseeing or run errands.
+This makes it much easier to explore.

 Winner: It’s easier to get around camp with a travel trailer because you have a separate vehicle to drive around.

-Motorhomes are usually more expensive than travel trailers.
-The cost can vary greatly depending on the size and class of the motorhome.
+Motorhomes are more expensive than travel trailers.
 A small Class B or C motorhome may start at around $60,000.
 Mid-range models go for $80,000-$150,000.
-Larger and more luxurious Class A motorhomes can range from $250,000 to well over $1 million for high-end models.
+High-end Class A motorhomes cost $250,000 to $1 million or more.

 Winner: Travel trailers are cheaper than motorhomes.